icann/root-metrics/rssac-047.md

 For connectionless requests (i.e., over UDP) a timer starts immediately after the UDP message has been sent.
 It stops when the entire response has been received. `[tsm]`

 For connection-based requests (e.g., over TCP) a timer starts when the connection is initiated.
-It stops when the entire DNS response has been received (although not waiting for the TCP connection to close). `[epp]` __*The current implementation uses `dig`, which does not include the connection setup time at the beginning of the TCP query.*__
+It stops when the entire DNS response has been received (although not waiting for the TCP connection to close). `[epp]`

-__*Requirements in this paragraph are not currently implemented.*__ Some features such as TCP Fast Open (TFO) reduce connection setup delays.
+Some features such as TCP Fast Open (TFO) reduce connection setup delays.
 None of those features should be turned on in the measurement platform. `[zbf]` Environments and/or operating systems that do not allow TFO to be disabled should not be used for these measurements, if at all possible. `[jbt]`

 ### 4.4 Connection Errors